 Transpower is the State Owned Enterprise that owns over 12,000 km of high voltage transmission lines and more than 170 substations that make up the National Grid.
-Once this high voltage electricity reaches TPCL grid exit points at Gore, Edendale, North Makarewa or Invercargill, PowerNet manages the safe distribution of electricity on behalf of TPCL.
-PowerNet is 50% owned by TPCL.
+Once this high voltage electricity reaches TPCL grid exit points at Gore, Edendale, North Makarewa or Invercargill, PowerNet manages the safe, efficient, and reliable distribution of electricity on behalf of TPCL.
+PowerNet is 100% owned by TPCL.